Ricci-Cubic Holographic Dark Energy: Confronting Observations, Stability and the Cosmic Coincidence Problem: Ricci-cubic Holographic dark energy

+The dark energy component in this model emerges effectively from the Ricci-cubic holographic corrections to the gravitational sector, and thus represents a geometrically induced fluid rather than a fundamental energy component.
+Now the first FLRW equation is given by,

 where $\rho_{m}$ is the energy density of matter.
 The equation of state (EoS) parameter of matter is given by $w_{m}=p_{m}/\rho_{m}$, where $p_{m}$ is the pressure of matter.
-Finally the matter sector follows the conservation relation given by,
+Similarly the second FLRW equation is given by